sycured/jira_cli/README.md

 |  `issue_key`   |                           |
 | `version_name` |    `JIRA_VERSION_NAME`    |

-`JIRA_VERSION_NAME` exists because when I'm adding the same tag to a different issue, I can loop more quickly using this
+`JIRA_VERSION_NAME` exists because when I'm adding the same tag to different issues, I can loop more quickly using this
 syntax:

 ```shell